danisheto/PietIDE/README.md

 Interpreter

 Features currently being worked on:
-Different colors for grid
+Change number of square in canvas change zoom of canvas responsiveness

 Features completed
 Grid
-Fill Squares to grid
+Fill Squares in grid
+Different Colors for grid